-CVSE positions are based throughout the province from various field offices to commercial transport inspection stations.
+CVSE job positions are based throughout the province from various field offices to commercial transport inspection stations.

-- Enforce legislation – Motor Vehicle Act and Regulations, Commercial Transport Act and Regulations, etc.
+- Enforce legislation, such as the Motor Vehicle Act and regulations, Commercial Transport Act and regulations, etc.

 - Educate drivers and carriers on regulations and safety practices